toxygen-project/toxygen/docs/plugin_api.md

 - save_settings - saves settings to default location.
 - load_translator - loads translations.
 Translations must be stored in directory with plugin's data.
 Files with translations must have the same name as in main app.

+About import:

+import statement will not work in case you import module that wasn't previously imported by main program and user use precompiled binary.
+It's recommended to use imp module and dynamic import instead.

+About GUI:

+It's strictly recommended to support both PySide and PyQt4 in GUI.

+Exceptions:

+Plugin's methods should not raise exceptions.

+#Examples

+You can find example of a plugin in [official repo](https://github.com/ingvar1995/toxygen_plugins)